Device Box Fill Calculations: Sizing for Receptacles and Dimmers

 - Total Fill Volume Calculation: 7 equivalents × 2.25 in.³/conductor = 15.75 in.³

 - Verification: The calculated fill of 15.75 in.³ is less than the box’s 22.5 in.³ capacity.
-The installation is compliant.
+This installation meets the NEC box fill requirement.

 Sizing for Modern Dimmers and Smart Devices